muhamadhasib/portfolio/replit.md

-✓ Optimized for ultra-wide displays (2560px+), standard desktops, tablets (portrait/landscape), and all mobile sizes ✓ Perfect bio text justification across all screen sizes with enhanced typography ✓ Pixel-perfect alignment and spacing with viewport-based scaling ✓ Successfully migrated from Replit Agent to Replit environment
-✓ Fixed text distortion from animations on mobile with CSS isolation and backface-visibility ✓ Implemented mobile-specific text justification for bio text while keeping desktop left-aligned ✓ Added 3D animated BrainCircuit icon to Contact Modal for visual consistency with Newsletter Modal
+✓ Optimized for ultra-wide displays (2560px+), standard desktops, tablets (portrait/landscape), and all mobile sizes ✓ Perfect bio text justification across all screen sizes with enhanced typography ✓ Pixel-perfect alignment and spacing with viewport-based scaling ✓ Fixed text distortion from animations on mobile with CSS isolation and backface-visibility ✓ Implemented mobile-specific text justification for bio text while keeping desktop left-aligned ✓ Added 3D animated BrainCircuit icon to Contact Modal for visual consistency with Newsletter Modal